P. S. Veeraraghavan: Positions held

 P. S. Veeraraghavan has made pioneering contributions to ISRO's Launch Vehicle Programmes.
 As Deputy Director of VSSC - Mechanisms and Vehicle Integration Testing (MVIT) he was responsible for Assembly, Integration and Checkout of ISRO's launch vehicles, PSLV and GSLV till June 2002.

 In 2002, he took over as Director, ISRO Inertial Systems Unit (IISU), Vattiyoorkavu, Thiruvananthapuram.
 At IISU, he was responsible for the development of Inertial System for both Launch Vehicle and Spacecraft.
 These inertial navigation systems guide the rockets through their trajectory to put the satellite in precise orbits.
 The performance of these inertial navigation systems has been at par with those of other space fairing nations like Europe and the United States of America with excellent orbit injection accuracy.

 The inertial navigation systems supplied by IISU for PSLV-C11 / Chandrayaan-1, India's first mission to the moon, have given very good orbital accuracy and contributed to precise orbital manoeuvres and very accurate lunar injection.
 Under his able leadership, IISU has developed a number of advanced inertial sensors and systems and now achieved 100% self-reliance in the crucial technology of inertial sensors and systems.

 In 2009, Dr S Ramakrishnan took over as Director, Vikram Sarabhai Space Centre - VSSC from Veeraraghavan, who has been appointed as Chairman, Indian Space Research Organisation.
 Under his able leadership, VSSC made sparkling successes through 6 missions of PSLV namely PSLV C15/CARTOSAT 2B, PSLV C16/ RESOURCESAT, PSLV C17/GSAT12, PSLC18/MEGHAPROPIQUES, PSLV C19/RISAT1 and PSLV C21/SPOT6 and two missions of GSLV including the first test flight of indigenous Cryogenic stage.
 During his period, several major facilities of international class were established in VSSC like 1m Hypersonic Wind Tunnel, 6MW Plasma Wind Tunnel & Shock tunnel, 25Ton vibration shaker facility, 220Terra Flops super computing facility, etc. He also masterminded the development of various critical technologies and systems for the advanced missions of ISRO like Air Breathing Propulsion Project and Reusable Launch Vehicle Project.

 Honors and awards

-Veeraraghavan is a recipient of prestigious VASVIK Award (Electronics) in 1997.
-He is also the recipient of the ASI Award of Astronautical Society of India.
+Veeraraghavan was a recipient of the VASVIK Award (Electronics) in 1997.
+He was also the recipient of the ASI Award of Astronautical Society of India.
 The 2002 ASI award was in recognition of his contribution to rocket and related technologies.
-He has also received ISRO's Performance Excellence Award for 2007 and the National Aeronautical Prize by Aeronautical Society of India for the year 2011.
+He has also received the ISRO's Performance Excellence Award in 2007 and the National Aeronautical Prize by Aeronautical Society of India in 2011.